Now before we get started on what to put on your baby registry, let’s just quickly chat about where to create your registry.

 Depending on where you’re located, I always like the idea of having an online option as well as a brick-and-mortar option when creating any kind of registry.

-For example, when my husband and I built our baby registry the majority of the items on our checklist for were on either Amazon or Buy Buy Baby.
+For example, when my husband and I built our baby registry the majority of the items on our checklist for were on either Buy Buy Baby.
 Why?
-Partially because I know people find buying online super easy (I’m one of those people – I love Amazon Prime!).
-But I also know that I have friends and family (especially older family members) who still like to go to a baby store and pick things out in person.
+Partially because I know people find buying online super easy (I’m one of those people – I love

 Take into consideration how easy the registry is to build.
-Most stores give you the option to build your registry as you walk through the store and to add things online.
+Most stores give you the option to build your registry as you walk through the store as well as proving you with the ability to add things online.
 Make things easy on yourself and pick a store that allows you some flexibility.

 Some registries also give your friends and family the option to check and item off of the registry even if they purchased it elsewhere.
 This might be particularly beneficial if you have friends and family members who are great at bargain shopping!

 Do they offer a completion discount?

 For me, this was one of my biggest considerations.

 There are plenty of places that will offer you a completion discount, which is essentially a percentage off of the purchase you make to buy any remaining items from your registry.

 Keep in mind that, for most of the stores offering these discounts, though, it’s a one time use discount.
 You’ll also want to be mindful that many places only let you use the discount before whatever date you give them as your baby’s due date.
 So, when picking a place to set-up your registry, you’ll want to keep track of that date.